How ShareChat leveraged Pepper Content to become India's largest multilingual social media platform

 ShareChat uses regional events, festivals, and cultural occasions, which see heavy social media usage

-This helps ShareChat engage specific user segments and to create specialized content
+This helps ShareChat engage specific user segments and create specialized content

 The platform used data analytics to gain insights into user behavior, preferences, and content engagement